core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * In case of successful response, the server uses 2.05 (Content) as outer code even though it is not necessarily an Observe notification {{RFC7641}}, in order to make the response cachable.

-Upon receiving the response:
+Upon receiving the response, the client performs the following actions.

 * In case the response includes a 'kid' in the OSCORE option and unless responses from multiple servers are expected (see {{det-req-one-to-many}}), the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent.

-* The client verifies the response as defined in Section 8.4 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The client verifies the response using the group mode of Group OSCORE, as defined in Section 8.4 of {{I-D.ietf-core-oscore-groupcomm}}.
 In particular, the client verifies the counter signature in the response, based on the 'kid' of the server it sent the request to.

 ### Deterministic Requests to Multiple Servers ### {#det-req-one-to-many}